hablapps/koky/README.md

 # Koky

-Library for functional programming proofs.
+Typeclasses, datatypes and theorems for functional programming in Coq.